FAQs for the Schoolwide DrPH Program

 Applicants who have completed an applied master's degree in a topic relevant to public health (such as health service administration, environmental health, an MBA with a health services focus, or similar) will be considered eligible to apply for the program.
 In one of our recent cohorts, 73% of incoming students had an MPH.
 Other degrees included a master's in health administration, economics, epidemiology, biomedical engineering, health information systems, health, urban planning, and nursing; other degrees included the MBA, MPP, and MSPH.

 Matriculated students who do not have an MPH may need to take additional courses to make up for any gaps in their learning.
 A list of required MPH core courses is available on our website; please see the prerequisite page for more details.Please note that these courses can be taken during the coursework phase of the DrPH program, but core course credits do not apply towards the didactic credit requirement for the DrPH.
 Corresponding waiver exams also are offered free of charge.

 The DrPH Program will not evaluate transcripts for fulfillment of core courses in advance of matriculation; however, applicants are encouraged to compare their prior graduate coursework with the required MPH core courses listed on the DrPH website.

 Does the program require a dissertation?

-Yes, Johns Hopkins believes that dissertations are a critical component of doctoral degree studies – and employers whom we have spoken to agree with us!
+Yes, Johns Hopkins believes that dissertations are a critical component of doctoral degree studies – and employers with whom we have spoken to agree with us!
 Dissertations enable students to gain experience addressing high-level and complex public health problems, and also expose students to the whole cycle of identifying problems, collecting and analyzing data and developing public health solutions.
-We are committed to making DrPH dissertations practice-oriented, and to supporting students to identify and develop their dissertation proposals from the very beginning of the program.
+We are committed to making DrPH dissertations practice-oriented, and to supporting students as they identify and develop their dissertation proposals from the very beginning of the program.

 If I am an alum of JHSPH who has already submitted a credential evaluation for an international degree, do I need to resubmit?